davidjbradshaw/iframe-resizer/README.md

 });
 ```

 <sup> † </sup> <i>The **lowestElement** option is the most reliable way of determining the page height.
 However, it does have a performance impact in older versions of IE. In one screen refresh (16ms) Chrome can calculate the position of around 10,000 html nodes, whereas IE 8 can calculate approximately 50.
-It is recommend to fallback to **max** or **grow** in IE10 and below.</i>
+The **taggedElement** option provides much greater performance by limiting the number of elements that need their position checked.</i>

 <sup> * </sup><i>The **bodyScroll**, **documentElementScroll**, **max** and **min** options can cause screen flicker and will prevent the [interval](#interval) trigger downsizing the iFrame when the content shrinks.
 This is mainly an issue in IE 10 and below, where the [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) event is not supported.
 To overcome this you need to manually trigger a page resize by calling the [parentIFrame.size()](#size-customheight-customwidth) method when you remove content from the page.</i>